nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-add-a-new-widget-to-the-default-summary-layout.md

 ---
-title: How to Add a New Widget to the Default Summary Layout
+title: 'HOWTO: Add a New Widget to the Default Summary Layout - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'